-90-183.2 A fence or ornamental wall may be placed within either the front or secondary frontage yard only on corner lots if granted design review approval by the planning and zoning board.
+90-183.2 A fence or ornamental wall that is a maximum of four feet in height and provides a maximum opacity of 50% may be placed within either the front or secondary frontage yard enly enof corner lots if granted.
+A hedge of a maximum height of four feet shall be maintained between the fence or wall and the side street.
+Materials, color, and design shall be subject to design review approval by the planning and zoning board.

-90-183.3 Fences or ornamental walls placed within a front yard or secondary frontage/corner yard are limited to function as spatial locators and shall not be substantial in appearance and shall adhere to height and opacity limitations as set forth in this section.
+90-183.3 Fences or ornamental, walls placed within a front yard or secondary frontage/corner yard and gates are limited to function as spatial locators and shall not be substantial in appearance and shall adhere to height and opacity limitations as set forthpermitted in this section.